 However transparency is not enough on its own, as good faith relates to the substance of terms as well as the way they are expressed and used.

-It requires a supplier of a timeshare product or service not to take advantage of consumers and user’s who are in a weaker bargaining position, or lack of experience, in deciding what their rights and obligations shall be.
+It requires a supplier of a timeshare product or service not to take advantage of consumers and users who are in a weaker bargaining position, or using their lack of experience, in deciding what their rights and obligations shall be.

 Timeshare contracts should be drawn up in a way that respects consumers’ legitimate interests.

 In assessing fairness, we take note of how a term could be used.
 A term is open to challenge if it is drafted so widely that it could cause consumer detriment.
-It may be considered unfair if it could have an unfair effect, even if it is not presently being used unfairly.
-In practice and there is no current Per Lord Bingham of Cornhill in Director General of Fair Trading v First National Bank plc UKHL 52.
+It may be considered unfair if it could have an unfair effect, even if it is not presently being used unfairly. eg Lord Bingham of Cornhill in Director General of Fair Trading v First National Bank plc UKHL 52.
 For instance, if a club changes its purpose and alters clauses in the constitution-so that a forward purpose could be introduced-then those new terms would be removed from the contract.